luketpeterson/atomspace-bootstrap-guide/_build/html/_sources/contents/03_atomese_programming.rst.txt

 Further explores :code:`PutLink` and demonstrates exactly how a :code:`BindLink` can be composed from a :code:`GetLink` and a :code:`PutLink`.
 I recommend going through that example as well as the `"bindlink.scm" example <https://github.com/opencog/atomspace/blob/master/examples/atomspace/bindlink.scm>`_.

-Schemas, Factoring and Functions in Atomese
+Defines, Schemas, Lambdas and Functions in Atomese
 ------------------------------------------------------------------------

 Up until now, we've been using Scheme's :scheme:`(define)` mechanism to as a way to get a symbolic reference to an atom we intend to use later.